TojalLab/signeR/inst/extdata/knownsigs_help.md

 ## Columns
-The first columnn needs to contain the trinucleotide contexts and other columns contain the known signatures.
+The first column needs to contain the trinucleotide contexts and the other columns contain the known signatures.

 ## Rows
-Each row contains the expected frequency of the given mutation in the apponted trinucleotide context.
+Each row contains the expected frequency of the given mutation in the appointed trinucleotide context.

 ## Example file